FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC3/doc/01Introduction.md

 parties.
 Users are free to implement the standard in a way that best suits their needs.
 Implementers may use the most appropriate techniques and idioms of programming languages to access data off the wire and manipulate it in applications.

-The encoding standard is complimentary to other FIX standards for session protocol and application level behavior.
+The encoding standard is complementary to other FIX standards for session protocol and application level behavior.

 ## Binary type system